eobermuhlner/jshell-scriptengine/README.md

 ## Access to classes

-The JShell script is executed in the same process and has therefore access to the same classes.
+The JShell script is executed in the same Thread as the caller and has therefore access to the same classes.

 Assume your project has the following class: